-Watterson channel model, implemented using the Multipath Rayleigh Fading Channel library block.
+Watterson channel model, implemented using the SISO Fading Channel library block.
 Specifically, the block implements the moderate channel model described in , using a Gaussian Doppler spectrum.

 Receiver equalization using an RLS equalizer.
 Internally, the equalizer subsystem scrambles the training sequence so as to compare corresponding data sets, introduces delays to align frame boundaries, and descrambles the equalized signal.

 Channel symbol demapping.

 Viterbi decoding.
 The decoder is a subsystem that mirrors the encoder subsystem.
 The decoder includes a reset port, because it is necessary to reset the Viterbi decoder after an initial delay period elapses.

 Other Features of the Example:

 Inside the encoder subsystem is an icon labeled "Compare FEC Encoder."
 You can double-click it to open another Simulink model that compares the block diagram appearing in the standard with the single Convolutional Encoder block in the Communications System Toolbox™.
 The model illustrates that the two ways of modeling the convolutional code yield the same results.